CiottiGiorgio/timberborn-vibed-power-mix/README.md

 # Timberborn Vibed Power Mix

-A simulation tool for power management in Timberborn.
+A simulation and optimization tool for power management in Timberborn.
 This tool helps you determine the optimal mix of power sources and batteries to sustain your factories through wet, dry, and badtide seasons.

 ![Reference Visual Output](tests/reference_visual_output.png)